Classification of quasi-affine Generalized Dynkin Diagrams with Rank $ 5$: Properties about arithmetic GDD

 \end {Definition}

-Remark: Classical + semi-classical can obtained as follows.
-Adding a vertex on vertex connected root such that its root contained in h-Type 5 if the root of a semi-classical GDD is not $-1$.
-Adding a vertex on vertex connected root such that its root contained in h- Type 6 if the root of a semi-classical GDD is $-1$.
+Remark: Classical + semi-classical can be obtained as follows.
+Adding a vertex on vertex connected tail such that its tail contained in {\rm h}-Type 5 if the tail of a semi-classical {\rm GDD} is not $-1$.
+Adding a vertex on vertex connected tail such that its tail contained in {\rm h}- Type 6 if the tail of a semi-classical {\rm GDD} is $-1$.